 Muottas Muragl’s adventure starts far from the summit.
 To get to the top, you pass the Rhaetian Railway in the Albula / Bernina Landscapes, a UNESCO World Heritage Site that bears witness to the man’s ingenuity.

-The railway opened in 1904, zigs and zags through the mountains with 42 tunnels and covered galleries plus144 viaducts and bridges.
+The railway opened in 1904, zigs and zags through the mountains via 42 tunnels and covered galleries.
+It’s also made up of 144 viaducts and bridges.
 The Bernina pass line has 13 tunnels and galleries and 52 viaducts and bridges.

-At the end of this train ride, a vertical train called the Muottas Muragl Bahn gradually takes you to past where the trees grow: 2,454 meters above sea level to Romantik Hotel Muottas Muragl.
+At the end of this train ride, a vertical train called the Muottas Muragl Bahn gradually takes you beyond the point where trees can’t grow anymore: 2,454 meters above sea level to Romantik Hotel Muottas Muragl.

 Here, I kept taking my glasses on and off.
 I thought someone rolled out a vast photo backdrop from the clouds.
 It was too perfect.

-On one side, you see the valley town of Engadin made of several lakes and includes St. Moritz, the spa destination of the rich and famous.
+On one side, you see Engadin’s valley town made of several lakes and includes St. Moritz, the spa destination of the rich and famous.
 If you look around, you see but the neighboring mountains, one even more majestic than the other.
-If it wasn’t a well-printed backdrop, I was probably trapped in laptop screensaver or a postcard.
+If it wasn’t a well-printed backdrop, I was probably trapped in a laptop screensaver or a postcard.

-At Muottas Muragl, you are free to walk around the trail which the melting snow reveals for as long as you can.
+At Muottas Muragl, you are free to walk around the trail, which the melting snow reveals for as long as you can.
 Viewing points are scattered around to help you see nearby summits.
-Day chairs are also left around if you just want to relax.
+Day chairs are also left around if you want to relax.

-White wild Alpine flowers which bore the frost on their petals cover your footpath.
-A makeshift pool looked like a giant bowl of boba from the frogs, working hard in the summer sun.
+White wild Alpine flowers that bore the frost on their petals cover your footpath.
+A makeshift pool looked like a giant bowl of boba because of the frogs’ eggs.
+These amphibians were working hard in the summer sun.